AppStateESS/canopy-react-bigcheckbox/README.md

-This is a React script for use with Canopy (old name phpWebSite).
+This is a React script for use with Canopy/phpWebSite.
 It assumes you have Bootstrap 4 and FontAwesome 5 available.
 A class named "pointer" is used.